Description

 Using this definition on our asset we see for example:

-• Looking at the average time in days below previous high water mark of 56 days in the last 5 years of US sectors mean reversion, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)
+• Looking at average time in days below previous high water mark in of 103 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (178 days).

 Performance (YTD)